Engaging Beyond Our Walls

 Partners and Funding

-Primary funding comes from the IMLS (Institute of Museum and Library Services), which is the leading federal agency funding libraries and museums in the United States (see #LG-250108-OLS-21).
-Early prototypes were developed with or funded by the Smithsonian Anacostia Community Museum, the Smithsonian women’s committee, and the DC City Government.
+Primary funding comes from IMLS (the federal Institute of Museum and Library Services), which is the leading agency funding libraries and museums in the United States (see #LG-250108-OLS-21).
+Early prototypes were developed with or funded by the Smithsonian Anacostia Community Museum, the Smithsonian Women’s Committee, and the DC City Government.
+Seed funding for Hive Mechanic came from American University; software development by Audacious Software.